syncfusion-content/maui-docs/MAUI/TabView/Tab-Item-Customization.md

 ## Content transition duration

-We can customize the duration of the animation when changing the selected index of the SelectionIndicator in the Tab View by setting the `ContentTransitionDuration` property.
+You can customize the animation duration when changing the selected index of the Tab View by setting the `ContentTransitionDuration` property.

 {% tabs %}